 There is zero-tolerance for drug driving, and the limits for illegal drugs are extremely low, so even trace amounts can be detected for offenders to be prosecuted.

-Legal and illegal drugs can have many negative effects on your driving ability, including:
+Both legal and illegal drugs can have negative effects on your driving ability, including:

 - Slow reaction times